uktrade/trade-remedies-docker/README.md

 ## Known issues

-If, when first accessing the caseworker site, you receive a forbidden message, you need clear your session and cookies.
+If, when first accessing the caseworker site, you receive a forbidden message, you need to clear your session and cookies.